cnguyen123/node_hostname_test/README.md

 ```text
 connect to 130.239.48.225 port 80 failed: Connection timed out
 ```
 Direct access to the NodePort `30080` was also blocked externally.
 The reason is due to network restrictions on the university server where the cluster is hosted.
-So we use SSH tunnel to get through as below.
+So we use SSH tunnel as a workaround for browser-based access, as presented below.

 ---